khurram-381/user_permission_codeigniter-3/README.md

-# This is the User Permission custom designed for the SuperAdmin , Admin , Guest , Editor
+# This is the User Permission custom designed for the SuperAdmin , Admin , Guest , Editor Codeingiter 3